Just Go with It: Plot

 After Palmer overhears Katherine talking on the phone with her children, Michael and Maggie, she assumes they are Danny's as well and requests to meet them.
 Danny convinces Michael and Maggie to go along with the scheme, though they blackmail him to take them all to Hawaii.

 At the airport, they run into Danny's cousin Eddie, who is traveling in disguise as "Dolph Lundgren" while running from his ex-girlfriend's new boyfriend.
 To maintain the facade, Danny and Katherine are forced to bring him along.

 At the resort in Hawaii, Katherine and Danny run into the real Devlin Adams, Katherine's frenemy from college, and her husband Ian Maxtone-Jones.
 Over time, Katherine becomes impressed by Danny and his way of interacting with her family.
 Danny, in turn, begins to develop feelings for Katherine.

-As Danny is preparing to confess his feelings for Katherine, Palmer asks Danny to marry her following day, having learned from a drunken Eddie of Danny's plans to get engaged.
+As Danny is preparing to confess his feelings for Katherine, Palmer asks Danny to marry her the following day, having learned from a drunken Eddie of Danny's plans to get engaged.
 Though surprised by her proposal, Danny agrees.

 Palmer asks Katherine if she still has feelings for Danny, which Katherine dismisses.
 Katherine runs into Devlin at a bar and admits that she pretended to be married to Danny to avoid embarrassment, and Devlin confesses that she is divorcing Ian, who is gay.

 While Katherine is confiding in Devlin about her feelings for Danny, he arrives and announces he is not marrying Palmer because he is in love with Katherine, and they kiss.
 Palmer meets a professional tennis player who shares her interests, and Danny and Katherine eventually marry.